Slovenia Lipizzaner Horse Farm Vacation

 What is a Lipizzaner Horse?

+Despite competing claims from Austria and Italy over the geographic origin and lineage of this breed, it is now established that the original stud was created at the Lipica Stud Farm and all present horses stem from that blood line.
+Beginning in the 1580s, horses of Spanish, Arabian and Berber stock were bred with the tough and muscular local Karst horse, to create the Lipizzaner strain.
 Relatively small in stature with a long back, short thick neck and powerful build, this horse is born dark in color, gradually becoming lighter as it matures, and finally adopting the pristine white coat that is its hallmark around the age of five or six.
 These distinctive physical traits are complemented by a beautiful sense of balance and rhythm, a lively, high stepping gait and an even temperament.
 With such qualities, the Lipizzaner have for centuries excelled in both carriage driving and as show horses.

 Guests with more than a passing fancy for horses may book a horseback ride or a carriage ride around the estate or even riding lessons with Lipica’s expert horse trainers and dressage specialists.
-Visitors who want to keep their feet firmly on the ground will enjoy an informative walking tour of the extensively-landscaped grounds, impressive stable facilities with plenty of snow white horse flesh to stroke, and, if timing is right, a delightful demonstration of horse and rider skills in the indoor or outdoor arenas.
+Visitors who want to keep their feet firmly on the ground will enjoy an informative walking tour of the extensively-landscaped grounds, impressive stable facilities with plenty of snow white horse flesh to stroke, and, if timing is right, a delightful demonstration of Lipizzaner horse and rider skills in the indoor or outdoor arenas.
 Tours and shows are offered year round, but at different times depending on the season.
 Carriage rides and horseback rides for guests are mainly scheduled between May and September.

 However, horses are not the only attraction of the stud farm.
 Located in the vicinity of one of its oldest stables, there is the art gallery of Avgust Cernigoj with the permanent exhibition of the Slovenian artist’s outstanding works.
 The gallery Kos offers works of art and objects of the local craftsmanship, and sculptures abound in the park of Lipica.
 The 18th century church of St. Anton Padovanski is part of the Lipica tradition where wedding ceremonies are still conducted.
 Additional gift shops and eateries mean that visitors may easily spend a pleasant day just strolling and relaxing in the manner of Archduke Karl and his friends four centuries ago.

+Always the most westernized and liberal of Yugoslavia’s former republics, Slovenia and its homogeneous population of two million bear virtually no physical or psychological scars from ten days of war and 64 Slovene casualties.
+This was the sum total of their 1991 war experience.
+Adopted into the European Union in 2004, it is today a sweet secure country, full of colorful history and spectacular natural attractions ranging from the picturesque Julian Alps to the unique, accessible cave systems of Postojna and Skocjan.
+Trains, countrywide busses, car rentals and small-group tours are all good travel options.
 The Slovene capital, Lublijana, is a charming, strollable medieval city not to be missed.
 Once away from tourist areas, not a lot of English is spoken.
 Though usually adequate, restaurant cuisine and 3- to 4-star accommodations are not a strong feature of the country at this early time in its development as a tourist destination.